Carina-P/Love-Pilates/README.md

 All testing have been conducted **manually**.
 Testing was performed **regularly** in a iterative manner during the development of the site and then **thorough** after all features was in place.
-Testing often after a small part of development means that it is easier to find and fix bugs and it is also a way to use the experience found in coming development.
+Testing often after a small part of development means that it is easier to find and fix bugs and it is also a way to use experience in coming development.

 Description of the iterative manner of developing and testing:
 1. The basic structure in html was put in place